CKOI (network): Stations

+Current

+Former affiliates

 All five stations used on-air branding CKOI despite their different call letters.

 History

 Corus Québec first attempt to create a CKOI network back in 2001 when Corus brought Métromédia CMR Inc. which, among its stations, owned CKOI-FM, CJDM-FM Drummondville and CIKI-FM Rimouski—the latter two were Radio Énergie affiliates at the time.
 CJDM and CIKI adopted the CKOI logo style, but kept their call signs and local programming.
 Some special shows, like visiting artists at the CKOI studio, were broadcast on all three stations.

 In June 2005, CJDM-FM and CIKI-FM were sold to Astral Media and re-established their "Énergie" branding.
 CKOI-FM again became a standalone station.

 In January 2008, Corus Québec brought the station CIGR-FM Génération Rock, changed its call letters to CKOY-FM and adopt a modified CKOI logo (with the Y), but kept the modern rock sound.

 In 2000, Corus Québec acquired Montmagny-based CFEL-FM, moving its transmitter and studio to Quebec City by the end of 2008.
 On November 6, 2009, Corus added CFEL-FM to the CKOI network.
 Unlike the "NRJ" (now once again "Énergie") or "RockDétente" (now "Rouge FM") groups, CKOI stations keep the majority of their local programming.

 On April 30, 2010, Cogeco announced the buyout of Corus Québec for $80 million; the transaction was approved by the Canadian Radio-television and Telecommunications Commission on December 17, 2010.
 Cogeco took over control of the Corus Québec stations, including CKOI-FM and its sisters, on February 1, 2011.
 However, as a condition of the purchases, Cogeco must sell CFEL-FM 102.1 and CKOY-FM 104.5 to a third party; as a result, these stations (along with legacy Cogeco station CJEC-FM Quebec City, which must also be sold) were placed in a blind trust in the interim.
 On November 9, 2011, it was announced that Cogeco would sell CFEL-FM and CJEC-FM to Leclerc Communication Inc., a company owned by Quebec City businessman Jacques Leclerc, owner of Laura Secord Chocolates and Biscuits Leclerc.